-Various approaches have been proposed around stochastic decomposition methods applied to the mid-term optimization problem of an electricity generating facilities subject to a supply-demand equilibrium coupling constraint within a stochastic framework: approaches based on decomposition methods, stochastic optimal control, dynamic programming...
+The generation management process at mid-term-term horizons of energy is conventionally done in France in a centralized way.
+This problem has been studied for many years and various approaches have been proposed around stochastic decomposition methods applied to the mid-term optimization problem of an electricity generating facilities subject to a supply-demand equilibrium coupling constraint within a stochastic framework: approaches based on decomposition methods, stochastic optimal control, dynamic programming...
 (See [E2008], [L2008], [B2004], [D2006], [CCD2009], [RS2011], [BCG2010], [G2010], [A2013])

-3.3.2 Decentralised Optimization
+3.3.2.
+Decentralised Optimization